-1. The student must have an overall GPA of 2.80 and must have completed all stated prerequisites to NURS 210 and NURS 211 with an earned cumulative GPA of 2.50 in these prerequisite courses and a minimum grade of "C" in EACH ONE (or their equivalent):

-BIOL 185 and BIOL 186 Anatomy and Physiology I and II
+- The student must have an overall GPA of 2.80 and must have completed all stated prerequisites to NURS 210 and NURS 211 with an earned cumulative GPA of 2.50.
+The achievement of a "C" or higher is required in all prerequisite courses to the major.
+Prerequisite courses include: BIOL 185/BIOL 186 Anatomy and Physiology I and II\ BIOL 189 Genetics for Health Professions BIOL 382 Microbiology for Health Professions CHEM 103 Chemical Science\ NURS 203 Historical and Conceptual Basis for Nursing NUTR 222 Nutrition Theory - PSYC 209 Life Span Development\

-SOAN 101 Introduction to Sociology and/or PSYC 101 Introduction to Psychology and/or HDFS 101 Foundations of Marriage and Family
+SOAN 101 Introduction to Sociology and/or PSYC 101 Introduction to Psychology and/or HDFS 101 Foundations of Marriage and Family\ STAT 269 Introductory Statistics